 Happy New Year!
-In honor of National Mentoring Month, BestPrep’s Communications Intern, Keagan Eng, had the opportunity to interview Chris Hunsaker, an active mentor through BestPrep’s Cloud Coach and eMentors programs and an Annual Luncheon Service Award winner.
+In honor of National Mentoring Month, BestPrep’s Communications and Events Intern, Keagan Eng, had the opportunity to interview Chris Hunsaker, an active mentor through BestPrep’s Cloud Coach and eMentors programs and an Annual Luncheon Service Award winner.
 Chris works for General Mills as the Brand Manager for snacks and has been volunteering with BestPrep’s eMentors and Cloud Coach programs for five years.

 Q: Do you have a favorite memory of being an online mentor for BestPrep?